manitapote/manitapote/README.md

 - 👯 I’m looking to collaborate on AI risk/safety and AI governance projects.
 - 📫 How to reach me: [📧](mailto:manitapote@gmail.com)
 - 📖 Current read: AI Engineering by Chip Huyen.
-- 🧡 Love a good philosophical conversation.
-- 🧘 I care about mindfulness.